 SYMANTEC PROTECTION SUMMARY

-The following content are provided by Symantec to protect against this threat family.
+The following Symantec detections protect against this threat family:

 Intrusion Prevention System